Credit card 101: Applying for a credit card as a college student

 Becoming a joint cardholder is similar to getting added as an authorized user, with one key difference: Every cardholder on a joint account is legally liable for the card debt.

 In addition, joint credit card account activity is guaranteed to show up on your credit report.
-If you find a joint account holder with excellent credit, you can take advantage of their credit history to get better terms than you might otherwise be able to.
+If you find a joint account holder with excellent credit, their credit history may help you to get better terms than you might otherwise be able to.
 Keep in mind that joint credit card accounts are not commonly offered by banks or credit issuers and you are more likely to find cards that allow you to have authorized users.

 Credit card tips for college students

-Credit is a powerful financial tool: giving you fraud protection, the ability to make purchases that you might not be able to afford in cash.
+Credit is a powerful financial tool as it may offer purchase protection and the ability to make purchases that you might not be able to afford in cash.
 Plus, some credit cards offer opportunities to earn cash back or other rewards.

 Yet like any tool, credit can be misused.
-Be smart about shopping for and using a credit card to stay out of financial trouble and support a good credit score.
+Be smart when using a credit card so you can stay out of financial trouble and maintain a good credit score.

-Shop around to find the card that fits your needs.
+Shop around to find a card that fits your needs

 There are dozens of different credit cards available to college students.
-You may find searching through credit cards confusing but take the time to do your research and find the absolute best card for you.
+You may find searching through credit cards confusing but you may want to take time to do your research and try to find the best card for you.
 And be sure you read your top-choice cards' terms and conditions closely before you apply.

-Only apply to the card(s) you are confident you want.
+Only apply to the card(s) you are confident that you want

 Every time you submit a credit card application, the card issuer will order a copy of your credit report.
-Many of these requests in a short time frame can negatively affect your credit score - so keep your applications to a minimum.
+This can temporarily affect your credit score — so you might want to keep your applications to a minimum.
 Requesting pre-approval for a credit card does not guarantee that the applicant will be approved.
 However, requesting a pre-approval will not hurt your credit score.

 Perhaps the most important credit tip is to stay on top of your spending.
-When you're making purchases with a card swipe, as opposed to paying in cash, it can feel like you're playing with house money.
-But this is how you get into trouble: instead, treat card spending like paying with cash or a check.
+When you're making purchases with a credit card swipe, as opposed to paying in cash, it can feel like you're playing with house money.
+But this can get you into trouble.
+Instead, treat card spending like paying with cash or a check.
 In addition, consider using your card issuer's mobile app to track your spending and stay within your budget.

 You are entitled to one free credit report annually from each of the Credit Reporting Agencies (Equifax®, Experian™ and TransUnion®).
 You can order your report from all three CRAs at the same time — or pull a single report every four months.
 Whichever option you choose, commit to checking your credit report regularly to monitor for any suspicious activity.